 “Oregon State policy prohibits faculty from conducting research that involves the possession, use, or distribution of marijuana unless such research is in compliance with already established guidelines set forth by federal agencies, including the Drug Enforcement Administration, Federal Drug Administration and National Institute of Drug Abuse.
 At this time, OSU policy allows faculty to perform research on industrial hemp in compliance with established federal guidelines.”

 The purpose of this document is to provide Oregon State University researchers and staff with guidance on permissible cannabis research and extension activities.
-This guidance uses the term cannabis to refer to the plant Cannabis and includes both marijuana/marihuana (produced from Cannabis sp.) and industrial hemp.
-Please see the “What is Cannabis?” section on pp. 2-3 for further definitions of marijuana and industrial hemp.
+This guidance uses the term cannabis to refer to Cannabis species that include both marijuana/marihuana and industrial hemp.
+Please see the “What is Cannabis?” section on pp. 3 for further definitions of marijuana and industrial hemp.

 OSU has an existing policy on marijuana and industrial hemp research.
 OSU’s policy, https://policy.oregonstate.edu/UPSM/university_policy_marijuana, states:

-Oregon State policy prohibits faculty from conducting research that involves the possession, use, or distribution of marijuana unless such research is in compliance with already established guidelines set forth by federal agencies, including the Drug Enforcement Administration (DEA), Food and Drug Administration (FDA) and National Institute of Drug Abuse (NIDA).
-At this time, OSU policy allows faculty to perform research on industrial hemp in compliance with established federal guidelines.
+Oregon State University policy prohibits faculty from conducting research that involves the possession, use, or distribution of marijuana unless such research is in compliance with already established guidelines set forth by federal agencies, including the Drug Enforcement Administration (DEA), Food and Drug Administration (FDA), and National Institute of Drug Abuse (NIDA).

 This guidance clarifies OSU’s existing policy with respect to research and extension activities and identifies which campus authority to consult on questions in this area.

-The Federal and State legal and regulatory landscape for both marijuana and industrial hemp are complex and continually evolving.
+The Federal and State legal and regulatory landscape for both marijuana and industrial hemp is complex and continually evolving.
 Where there is inconsistency between Federal and State laws, Federal law applies.